akriti0210/devTinder-web/README.md

 - Show toast message on save of profile
 - See all my connections
 - See all my connection requests
+- Ignore the user card from the feed

 Body
     NavBar